 Source: SimpleThread

 The US is rapidly electrifying its economy, making average electricity consumption significantly higher and less predictable.
 Projections indicate that rapid electrification could increase total electricity demand by as much as 35% by 2050.
 Increased use of EVs and heat pumps, in particular, could double a household's electricity consumption, as EV batteries alone store the equivalent of two to three times the average daily household power use.
-Global spending on electrification technologies and infrastructure upgrades is on track to hit $2 trillion in 2024.
+Global spending on electrification technologies and other clean infrastructure upgrades is on track to reach $3.3 trillion in 2025.
 Many states, like California, are mandating all vehicles sold after 2035 to be electric, heightening the urgency to ensure that the electric grid can keep up with future demand.

 Source: Quartz